mat-ruszczycky/practice-react-todo/README.md

 - The app needs to utilize AWS services for CI/CD in addition to other micro services.
 - The app needs to operate within a limited budget, thus be open-source.
 - The app needs to be web-based only and will not support native iOS or Android.
-- The app needs to "Napkin math" can also be used to identify constraints that the system may

 # Architecture Design
 Identify the essential components of the product and analyze their relationships to one another.